MAKE SURE YOUR MESSAGE IS ACCESSIBLE

 Publications Office of the European Union case

-EU legislation can feel complicated and difficult.
-Synopses of legislation summarise common issues in a clear and understandable form in 24 languages.
+EU legislation can often seem complicated and difficult, which is why the EU uses legislation summaries to explain common issues in a clear and understandable form in 24 languages.

 What is linguistic accessibility?

-Accessibility is the sum of many factors: it is the product of lack of technical hindrance, smooth user experience and understanding of the content.
-Understanding, in turn, is a product of language: clear language is accessible language.
+Accessibility is the sum of many parts: technical usability, frictionless user experiences, and comprehensible contents.
+Comprehensibility, on the other hand, is a product of language: clear language is accessible language.

-Accessible content, at its best, is multi-channel.
-The subject content is transmitted using voice, pictures and text or as the result of complementarity between them.
-However, the linguistic content is always the central part: it is through language that we describe the world.
+Accessible content is, at its best, multi-channel in nature.
+Your subject matter is transmitted using voice, pictures and text, or as the result of the interplay between these elements.
+However, its linguistic content always plays a central part: it is through language that we understand and comprehend the world around us.

 Lingsoft is developing accessibility products for the future in its MeMAD- and Lingsoft Delta -projects for example.